jbasdf/uploader/README.markdown

 Create a model for uploads.
 We recommend upload.rb

   class Upload < ActiveRecord::Base
     acts_as_upload

+    # only allow images:
+    # validates_attachment_content_type :file, :content_type => ['image/jpeg', 'image/pjpeg', 'image/jpg']
   end

 Rake Tasks
 ------------------
-If you want to add the rake tasks for uploader to your project you will need to add the following to your applications's Rakefile
+Add the rake tasks for uploader to your project.
+You will need to add the following to your applications's Rakefile

   require 'uploader'
   require 'uploader/tasks'

+Then run:
+  rake uploader:sync

+That will copy all the required javascript and asset files into your project

 The Basics
 =================